ihincks/nvham/README.txt

 -----------------------------------------------------------

-If you are looking at this file, you have probably figured out SVN.
+If you are looking at this file, you have probably figured out GIT.
 You will also need to grab the latest quantum-utils version off SVN and install it.

 To install NVSim, just open up Install.m in Mathematica